ilisinoviciris/f1_stats_api/README.md

 - `DELETE /drivers/{driver_id}` -> Delete a driver
 - `POST /drivers/sync` -> Fetch drivers from OpenF1 API and store/update in local database

-## Changes and improvments:
+## Project highlights:
-- Fetches all drivers from the OpenF1 API and saves/updates the database.
+- Drivers are fetched directly directly from OpenF1 API and stored/updated locally.
-- Database model (`app/models.py`) is updated: added `driver_id` as primary_key, `id` is removed.
+- Database model (`app/models.py`) uses `driver_id` as the primary_key (generated from `full_name` e.g. `"Charles LECLERC"` to `"charles_leclerc"`).
-- `driver_id` is generated from `full_name` -> transformed in all lowercase and underscore instead of a space for ex.
-"Charles LECLERC" to "charles_leclerc".
-- Implemented fallback rule for `country_code` -> if not available, search all records for the same driver and get the value if it exists.
-- Added error handling with **HTTPException** messages.
+- `country_code` is handled with a fallback rule: if missing in one record, it is searched across all entries for that driver.
+- Centralized **exception handling** is added in `main.py` for database errors, external API errors and unexpected server errors.
+- **Logging** is enabled across the project to capture errors and debug information.
+- **Automated tests** are included (`tests/test_drivers.py`) to validate driver endpoints in addition to Postman testing.

 ## How to install this project:
 1. Create and activate virtual environment: